If you haven’t ever made Sheet Pan Nachos in the oven, then you are in for a treat!

 I’ll tell you, layering flavors like this really takes food from ordinary to extraordinary.
 Yes, it’s best to use a white or yellow onion with the meat, pico de gallo pickled red onion on top, and garnish with green onion (or save some raw chopped onion from the onion you add to the meat)—it all makes a difference.

-However, if you need something with fewer ingredients budget-wise, choose either the pico de gallo of the salsa.
+However, if you need something with fewer ingredients budget-wise, choose either the pico de gallo or the salsa.
 You can also omit the green onions and instead save some of the onion you chop for the meat, and finely chop it to garnish at the end.

-Sheet Pan Nachos Method
+Sheet Pan Nachos in the Oven Method

 You’ll want to assemble the first ingredient layers and broil (watching it carefully) until the chips are slightly browned and the cheese melts if you’re using it, then remove it and garnish with the rest of the ingredients.
 Finally, pop the whole thing back in the oven for a few minutes just to slightly warm it all up.

-Sheet Pan Nachos Tips:
+Sheet Pan Nachos Favor Tips:

 - The pickled red onions really make the dish—here’s how to make them.
 Add sliced jalapenos and/or sliced Fresno peppers to the jar when you make the pickled red onions if you like heat.
 It makes the jalapenos so yummy and they turn the onions slightly hot, too.
 Omit the jalapenos if you don’t like heat.
 Fresno peppers are the red peppers that look like jalapenos, but they’re much milder with a little heat.
 Quick-pickled veggies are easy to make and flexible, so add anything you want to the jar and make them your own.